jakeloggins/Clod/readme.md

 Check out the [Clod Sketch Library]() to see what you can do with Clod.
 If you don't see something useful, [make your own sketch]() or [email a suggestion]().

 Don't like the Crouton interface?
-Familiarize yourself with the [data structure]() and make your own.
+Everything in Clod is managed by MQTT messages.
+Crouton is simply one of many ways to send and receive those messages.
+Familiarize yourself with the [data structure]() and make your own interface.

 Want to add a non-espressif device?
 Use the example [python]() and [arduino]() clients.